NameSRoby/ravelink-bridge/README.md

 ## Streamer Quick Start
 **!!
 NEVER SHOW SERVER LOGS ON STREAM !!**
-- *This tool has been conceptualised recently and is still missing security measures (future versons will have them patched in to make this tool more versatile)*
+- *This tool has been conceptualised recently and is still missing security measures (future versions will have them patched in to make this tool more versatile)*

 - *This should not be an issue as long as you run it only localy on your machine and make sure you don't expose your server logs on stream!*